ISA-tools/2isadoc/nmrml2isa-galaxy/index.rst

 nmrml2isa-galaxy is a Galaxy wrapper for the nmrml2isa python package tool.

-`Galaxy  repository <https://galaxyproject.org/>`__ is a web based worklow platform that can be used to perform bioinformatics in a reproducible and sharable enviroment.
+`Galaxy  repository <https://galaxyproject.org/>`__ is a web based workflow platform that can be used to perform bioinformatics in a reproducible and sharable environment.

 .. toctree::